 Step 3: Preheat your oven to 350 degrees F and set the oven rack to the middle position.

 Step 4: Add the wet ingredients and shredded cheese to the crust mixture and mix until it forms a workable pie crust dough.
-Do this gently, so you don't break up the chunks of butter.
+Do this gently so you don’t break up the chunks of butter.
 These little chunks of butter are what make your pie crust flaky!

 Step 5: Break the dough ball into two pieces.
-Place the first dough ball on a piece of wax paper and then cover with more wax paper.
+Place the first dough ball on a piece of wax paper and then cover it with more wax paper.
 Use a rolling pin to roll the pie crust to ¼ inch thickness.
 Repeat with the second.
 Keep the top pie crust on the piece of wax paper.
 (You can remove one piece.)

 Step 6: Place one crust into a greased pie pan.
 Press it down.
 Pour the apple chile mixture into the crust.